 Prior Coursework

-With faculty approval, students who have received their undergraduate degree from UW–Madison may apply up to 7 credits numbered 400 or above toward the minimum graduate degree credit requirement.
-This work would not be allowed to count toward the 50% graduate coursework minimum unless taken in courses numbered 700 or above.
+- Undergraduate credits from UW-Madison: With faculty approval, students who have received their undergraduate degree from UW–Madison may apply up to 7 credits of coursework numbered 400 or above toward the minimum graduate degree credit requirement.
+This work will not be allowed to count toward the 50% graduate coursework minimum unless taken in courses numbered 700 or above.
 No credits can be counted toward the minimum graduate residence credit requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 Probation

 Each student is required to meet with his or her advisor prior to registration every semester.
-This program follows the Graduate School’s Advisor policy.
+Refer to the Graduate School: Advisor policy.

 15 credits